Computer Science, Engineering, Business & Spanish Language

 ISA Discovery Model

 18 - 24

-- Students must select at least 180 contact hours per semester with international students.
-In addition, students have the option to enroll in ONE course with local students once on site, dependent on their course schedule.
+- Students must select at least 180 contact hours of courses with international students and/or STEM courses.
+In addition, students have the option to enroll in ONE liberal arts course in English or Spanish with local students once on site, dependent on their course schedule.
 Course enrollment is confirmed on site.